ASE A2 Automatic Transmission Practice Test

 Answer D is wrong.
 Technician A is correct.

-20. Which of the following sensors affect both the engine and the automatic transmission's performance?
+20. Which of the following sensors affect the performance of the engine and the automatic transmission?

 • A. The Manifold Absolute Pressure Sensor.